 What is the Best Adrenal Gland Operation for Adrenal Tumors?

-The Mini Posterior Retroperitoneal Scope Adrenalectomy (Mini-PRSA) is the preferred adrenal surgery for >95 % of adrenal tumors.
-Since this can be hard to say, our patients typically call it the Mini-Back-Scope-Operation.
 There are many reasons this minimally invasive technique is preferred over any of the other adrenal operations that can be done.
-The operation is performed with a scope and three small incisions lower part of the back of the patient.
-Since the adrenal glands are in the very back part of your abdomen, behind all the other organs, getting to them through the back with small scopes makes total sense and has many tremendous benefits--but few surgeons know how to do this--it is not taught in residency because no surgeons see enough cases of adrenal surgery to learn it.
+The operation is performed with a scope (fiberoptic camera) via three small incisions in the lower part of the back of the patient.
+Since the adrenal glands are in the very back part of your abdomen, behind all the other organs, getting to them through the back with a small scope nd fine endoscopic instruments makes total sense and has many tremendous benefits--but few surgeons know how to do it.
+It is not taught in surgical residency because no surgeons see enough cases of adrenal surgery to learn it.

-The Advantages of the Mini-Back-Scope Adrenal OperationBy going through the sides of the back the surgeon has a very direct approach to the adrenal gland with the Mini-PRSA (mini-back scope).
-Dr Carling popularized this technique while he was Chief of Endocrine Surgery at Yale University Medical School and has been using this operative approach for close to a decade on thousands of patients.
-Note that this is a very advanced technique--surgeons that operate on adrenal glands only 5 times per year are not going to offer you this operation so be careful.
+The Advantages of the Mini Back Scope Adrenalectomy (MBSA)By going through the sides of the back the surgeon has a very direct approach to the adrenal gland with the Mini Back Scope Adrenalectomy (MBSA).
+Dr. Carling popularized this technique while he was Chief of Endocrine Surgery at Yale University Medical School and has been using this operative approach for a decade on hundreds of patients.
+Note that this is a very advanced technique--surgeons that operate on adrenal glands only 4 times per year are not going to offer you this operation, so be careful.
 If your surgeon is going to operate through the front of the abdomen to get to the adrenal gland located in the very back, and you don't have a large adrenal cancer (which is quite rare), then get a second opinion and find a surgeon that does lots of these--your local surgeon does not.

-Like you, we find it cumbersome to say "Mini-Posterior Retroperitoneal Scope Adrenalectomy", so we often just call it the Mini-PRSA, or the "Mini-Back-Scope Adrenal Operation" since it describes the operation pretty easily: minimally invasive techniques using very small scopes that go through the lower back to get the adrenal tumor out.
-There is no question this is the best adreanal operation for almost everybody.
-We have another page that discusses the benefits of the Mini-PRSA (Mini-Back Scope Operation) and what makes it far superior to all other adrenal operations for almost everybody.
+Like you, we find it cumbersome to say "Mini Posterior Retroperitoneoscopic Adrenalectomy", so we often just call it the MBSA, or the "Mini Back Scope Adrenal Operation" since it describes the operation pretty well: a minimally invasive technique using a very small scope and fine instruments that go through the lower back to get the adrenal tumor out.
+There is no question this is the best adrenal operation for almost everybody.
+We have another page that discusses the benefits of the Mini Back Scope Adrenalectomy (MBSA) and what makes it far superior to all other adrenal operations for almost everybody.

-What is the Safest Adrenal Gland Operation?The safety of any adrenal operation is dependent upon the skill and EXPERIENCE of the surgeon doing the operation.
-The way the Mini-PRSA operation is done, in experienced hands, should have near zero blood loss and is hands down the best adrenal operation available anywhere in the world.
-Do not fall for the "Robot" surgery gimics--it isn't better and is far worse in almost every instance when operating on the adrenal (yes it's good for prostate, but not adrenal!).
-The other advantages of the "Mini-Back-Scope" operation include that it is faster and leads to less manipulation of the abdominal organs during the operation which is absolutely required for any operation going through the front of the abdomen (which indludes all robot adrenal operations).
-All these factors lead to less pain for the patient with a shorter length of stay, faster recovery, faster return to normal activities and work.
-The advantage of less manipulation of the bowel, spleen, stomach, pancreas and other abdominal organs means that there is less risk of injury to surrounding structures such as the such as the kidney, liver, spleen, pancreas, bowel, or major vessels such as the inferior vena cava.
+What is the Safest Adrenal Gland Operation?The safety of any adrenal operation is dependent upon the SKILL and EXPERIENCE of the surgeon doing the operation.
+The way the Mini Back Scope Adrenalectomy (MBSA) is done, in experienced hands, should have near zero blood loss and is, by far, the best adrenal operation available anywhere in the world.
+Do not fall for the "Robot" surgery gimmicks--it isn't better and is far worse in almost every instance when operating on the adrenal.
+Yes, it's good for the prostate, but not the adrenal!
+The other advantages of the Mini Back Scope Adrenalectomy (MBSA) operation include that it is faster and leads to less manipulation of the abdominal organs during the operation, which is absolutely required for any operation going through the front of the abdomen (which includes the robotic adrenal operations).
+All these factors lead to less pain for the patient with a shorter length of stay, faster recovery return to normal activities and work.
+The advantage of less manipulation of the bowel, spleen, stomach, pancreas and other abdominal organs leads to reduced risk of injury to the surrounding organs and major vessels.

-It takes Dr Carling on average about 35 minutes total time to perform a Mini-PRSA (Mini-Back-Scope-Operation).
+It takes Dr. Carling on average about 35 minutes to perform a Mini Back Scope Adrenalectomy (MBSA).
 And he performs several per day, not per year.

-Patients who had abdominal surgery in the past.
-The Mini Posterior Retroperitoneal Scope Adrenalectomy (Mini-PRSA) is particularly helpful in patients that have had previous abdominal operations or have bilateral adrenal tumors.
-With the traditional laparoscopic transabdominal adrenalectomy (LTA) going through the front of the abdomen the patient has to be manipulated during the operation and flipped from side to side.
-The LTA approach with the patient in a lateral position we would in the past have to flip the patient between performing the left and right adrenalectomy.
-The Mini Posterior Retroperitoneal Scope Adrenalectomy (Mini PRSA) simply allows the surgeon to move from one side of the operating room table to the other side.
-Again, it is very important that you have a very experienced adrenal surgeon--not somebody that does gallbladders, kidney operations, obesity surgery, and hernias.
+Patients who had abdominal surgery in the past and bilateral tumors.
+The Mini Back Scope Adrenalectomy (MBSA) is particularly helpful in patients that have had previous abdominal operations or have bilateral adrenal tumors.
+IMPORTANT.
+If you have ever had an operation on your abdomen, for instance, bariatric surgery (gastric band, sleeve gastrectomy, gastric bypass), gallbladder surgery (cholecystectomy), liver surgery, stomach surgery, bowel surgery of any kind (colectomy, appendectomy, etc) or any previous kind of gynecological operation (C-section, hysterectomy, etc), it is likely you have abdominal scar tissue (called "adhesions").
+Performing another transabdominal operation subjects you to increased risk of injury to bowel, and other organs.
+You would very much benefit from having an operation through the back.
+That is, the Mini Back Scope Adrenalectomy (MBSA).
+Dr. Carling does not even enter into the abdomen.
+The whole operation is performed in the retroperitoneal space, and there is no scar tissue here from previous operations.
+This make your operation much safer and faster, and prevents future problems with bowel blockage (obstruction).
+Moreover, with the traditional laparoscopic transabdominal adrenalectomy (LTA) going through the front of the abdomen, the patient has to be manipulated during the operation and flipped from side to side.
+With the LTA approach, the patient is in a lateral position (on their side) surgeons have to flip the patient between performing the left and right adrenalectomy.
+The Mini Back Scope Adrenalectomy (MBSA) simply allows the surgeon to move from one side of the operating room table to the other side without moving the patient.
+Again, it is very important that you have a very experienced adrenal surgeon--not somebody that does gallbladders, kidney operations, obesity surgery and hernias.

-Fast operations are almost always the best operations.
+A fast operations is almost always the best operation.
 How fast the operation is performed is not important if the patient doesn't do well.
 But surgeons who perform any operation hundreds or thousands of times will perform that operation faster--which means things are going well, there are no surprises, and the patient can be expected to do better.
-Since the Mini-PRSA operation is faster than any other adrenal surgery techniques, it leads to a shorter time that the patient undergoes general anesthesia.
-Although, general anesthesia is very safe, the longer time the patient is under general anesthesia, the greater risk of anesthesia-related complications such as nausea, vomiting, neurocognitive symptoms and in some cases long-term effects on cognition and memory.
-Suffice to say, that shorter a time you can be under general anesthesia the better it is for you.
+Since the Mini Back Scope Adrenalectomy (MBSA) is faster than any other adrenal surgery techniques, it leads to a shorter time that the patient undergoes general anesthesia.
+Although general anesthesia is very safe, the longer time the patient is under anesthesia, the greater risk of anesthesia-related complications such as nausea, vomiting, headache, and in some cases long-term effects on cognition, concentration and memory.
+Suffice to say, the shorter the time you can be under general anesthesia, the better it is for you.

-If you came this far and somebody you know needs an adrenal operation, the next pages for you to read are:
+If you came this far and you or somebody you know needs an adrenal operation, the next pages for you to read are:

-- All the benefits of the mini-back scope adrenalectomy and why it is the best adrenal operation for 95% of people with adrenal tumors.
+- All the benefits of the Mini Back Scope Adrenalectomy (MBSA) and why it is the best adrenal operation for 95% of people with adrenal tumors.